A continuous rating method for preferential voting. The incomplete case: Examples

 \paragraph{3.3} Finally, we look at an example of approval voting.
 Specifically, we consider the 2006 Public Choice Society election~\cite{pcs06}.
 Besides an approval vote, here the voters were also asked for a preferential vote ``in the spirit of research on public choice''.
 However, here we will limit ourselves to the approval vote, which was the official one.
 The vote had a participation of $V = 37$ voters, most of which approved more than one candidate.

-The actual votes are listed in the following table,\footnote{We are grateful to Prof.\ Steven J.\ Brams, who was the president of the Public Choice Society when that election took place, for his kind permission to reproduce these data.} where we give not only the approval voting data but also the associated preferential votes.
+The actual ballots are listed in the following table,\footnote{We are grateful to Prof.\ Steven J.\ Brams, who was the president of the Public Choice Society when that election took place, for his kind permission to reproduce these data.} where we give not only the approval voting data but also the the expressed preferences.
 The approved candidates are the ones which lie at the left of the slash.